ainefairbrother/MitoNuclearCOEXPlorer/README.md

 This repository contains the User Interface (UI) code for the Mito-nuclear Brain Browser platform and accompanying backend functions.

 ## Getting Started
-**The Mito-nuclear Brain Browser can be reached following [https://snca.atica.um.es/mitonuclearbrainbrowser/](Mito-Nuclear Brain Browser).**
+**The Mito-nuclear Brain Browser can be reached following [https://snca.atica.um.es/mitonuclearbrainbrowser/] (Mito-Nuclear Brain Browser).**

 ## Related publication